Trusted WordPress tutorials, when you need them most.

 An example of a custom author bio widget, created using a free WordPress plugin

-If you prefer, then you can build a custom widget visually using the WordPress Customizer.
+If you are using a classic WordPress theme, you can also create custom content for widget areas visually using the WordPress Customizer.

 Creating a custom widget using the WordPress visual editor